The Trinity Handbook

 Further information can be found via the Nottingham Local Authority.

 Following Statutory Assessment an EHC Plan will be provided by Nottingham City Local Authority if it is decided that the child’s needs are not being met by the support that is currently available.
 The school, pupil and parents will be involved in developing and producing the plan.
 Once formed the EHC Plan will be kept as part of the pupil’s formal record and reviewed at least annually by staff, parents and the pupil.
 The annual review enables provision for the pupil to be evaluated and, where appropriate, for changes to be put in place.

 Effectiveness of SEND Provision

-The Governing Body will monitor, review and report upon the implementation of the SEND policy during the course of the academic year.
-An analysis of pupil attainment and progress will provide detailed and quantifiable evidence relating to the impact of the policy and this will be evaluated through the school’s assessment procedures:
+The Governing Body will report annually on the success of the SEND policy.
+Pupil's attainment and progress will provide detailed and quantifiable evidence relating to the impact of the policy and this will be analysed carefully through:

 - The school’s tracking systems and teacher assessments

 - Use of standardised tests including reading and spelling ages